nahnotnathan/esde-android-app-covers/README.md

 # ES-DE Android App Covers

 Welcome to the ES-DE Android App Cover repository!
 This repository provides a collection of over 100 high-quality covers for the most frequently used apps among handheld gamers.
-These include high-resolution covers in PNG format for every major Android emulator, video streaming service, audio streaming service, gaming streaming service, and most commonly used utilities.
+These include high-resolution covers in PNG format for every major Android emulator, video streaming service, audio streaming service, gaming streaming service, and most commonly used utilities like VPNs and File Explorers.

 ## Usage
 To start using these covers, simply download the images you want and drop them in your following path: